-After reading this post, do a quick check and you will see that I have followed my own advice.
+After reading this post, do a quick check and you’ll see that I have followed my own advice.

 Step 3: Write

-Every post should have three basic parts: an introduction, body, and conclusion.
-Make a list of headings to guide the order of information within the post.
-If possible, one heading should include your focus keyword or keyword phrase.
+Every blog post should have three basic parts: an introduction, a body, and a conclusion.
+Make a list of headings to guide the order of information within your post.
+If possible, one heading should include your focus keyword.
 In most cases, you final heading should be “Conclusion”.

 Headings are important in so many ways.
 Firstly, they help put your thoughts in order.
-This speeds up the writing process and makes your post more readable.
+This speeds up the writing process and makes your content more readable.
 Secondly, they are important for SEO.
-Headings and sub-headings help search engines figure out your main topics, which helps in your ranking.
+Headings and sub-headings help search engines figure out your main topics, which helps with ranking.

-I try not to get too bogged down with readability and SEO preferences when I am writing the first draft.
-Instead, I pretend that I am having a conversation with someone (one of my buyer personas).
-Business blogging is about explaining your topic in plain, simple terms.
+I try not to get too bogged down with readability and SEO preferences when writing the first draft.
+Instead, I pretend that I’m having a conversation with someone.
+This approach helps keep my wording clear and simple.
 A conversational tone keeps you from veering into jargon.

 Step 4: Review